yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/full/12-hol-3.4-configure-single-signon/README.md

 The `ISSUER_URI` should take the form `https://login.microsoftonline.com/${TENANT_ID}/v2.0` The `JWK_SET_URI` should take the form `https://login.microsoftonline.com/${TENANT_ID}/discovery/v2.0/keys`

-## 2. Deploy the Identity Service Application
+## 2. Create and Deploy the Identity Service Application

 Create the identity service application